1968 Freeburg, IL Tornado

 Telephone communications were knocked out along with power service.
 In some instances, gas escaped from pipes that were severed as houses and trailers were damaged.

-State Police rushed reinforcements to the community and they were going by some National Guardsmen, Army and Air Force detachments, Civil Defense Center workers and deputy sheriffs along with Belleville police officers.
+State Police rushed reinforcements to the community and they were joined by some National Guardsmen, Army and Air Force detachments, Civil Defense Center workers and deputy sheriffs along with Belleville police officers.

 Power was restored in many sections by midday and telephone workers hoped to have service back to normal by night fall.